 Family and friends are an important source of support for any person living with cancer.
-However, for many people the question ‘How are you?’ can be difficult to answer and cause additional stress.

 The following section is an excerpt from the Star Throwers Guide to Cancer book on managing communication with family and friends: